browser-network/network/README.md

   for both [Android](https://webrtc.github.io/webrtc-org/native-code/android/)
   and [iOS](https://webrtc.github.io/webrtc-org/native-code/ios/).

-* This library, when minified and gzipped, is ~5kb.
+* This library, when minified and gzipped, is only ~45kb.

 * If you do want full uptime and a similar user experience to an app with a server, you can just leave a browser window of your app open.
 Another way of saying this,